PlatosTwin/lt100/docs/index.markdown

 <a href="#top" class="go-to-top">Go to top</a>
 </h3>

-All data is derived from [Athlinks](https://www.athlinks.com/event/33913).
+All data is derived from <a href="https://www.athlinks.com/event/33913" target="_blank">Athlinks</a>.
 Surprisingly, the source data is quite dirty.
 A non-exhaustive list of issues includes:
 * Some runners have age = 0
 * Some finishing times are under 13 hours but attached to runners who are marked as having finished rather than DNF'd
 * Within a single year and filtering to just finishers, there are aid stations later on in the race that have more runners than some aid stations earlier on in the race